 - 1 teaspoon ground cinnamon

 - In a mixer, cream the butter and sugar.
 Add in vanilla, molasses and rum.
+Mix rapidly until a smooth, whipped texture forms.
 In a large bowl, mix the flour, salt, cornstarch, ginger, allspice, cinnamon, and salt.
 Gradually add the dry ingredients to the wet, mixing until combined.
 Refrigerate dough for at least 15 minutes.